MeIsMatii/legallyDistinctTD/README.md

 ---
 ## 👾 Bugs
-Bugs report bugs by opening an issue, but it's not guaranteed that they will be fixed.
+Report bugs by opening an issue, but it's not guaranteed that they will be fixed.

 ---